OpenArchitex/OpenLearnr/docs/CONTRIBUTING.md

 - Also please make sure your tests pass the [Sonar](https://sonarcloud.io/dashboard?id=com.asanka.tutor%3Aonline-tutor) quality analysis.
 We strive to maintain A grade for all sections.

-- All code should ideally be accompaniew with unit tests.
+- All code should ideally be accompanied with unit tests.
 JUnit and Jest is used for backend and front-end unit testing.
 Please refer to the standard [JHipster documentation](https://www.jhipster.tech/running-tests/) on testing.

 :snowman: This is all for now.
 Hope to update this document as we go along.
 If you have any suggessions please feel free to direct them